AlexHibo/AlexHibo/README.md

 ## 🤝 About Me

 - 👨🏻‍🎓 Student at **Télécom Paris - Institut Polytechnique de Paris** specialized in applied Mathematics and AI
+- Future MVA student for the year comming

 - 📧 Contact me at **alexandre.mallez@gmail.com**